Skip to content

 The simple rule for simple cases

-Gross-up is expensive — the employer pays 40–90% more than the target net, plus employer NI.
-Some employers explicitly pay gross bonuses and let the employee absorb the tax, treating bonuses as discretionary rather than net-promised.
-This is usually communicated clearly in offer letters or bonus schemes.
-When expectations and reality misalign — the employee expects 5,000 net but receives 5,000 gross (3,400 net) — it's almost always a communication failure on the employer's side.
+Gross-up is expensive: the employer pays well above the target net, plus employer-side contributions.
+Some employers pay gross bonuses and let the employee absorb the tax, treating them as discretionary rather than net-promised.
+When that is not communicated clearly and the employee expects a net figure but receives it gross, it is almost always a communication failure on the employer's side.

 What this calculator models

-The tool performs the gross-up calculation from a target net amount and combined tax rate.
-It doesn't automatically model bracket crossings, student loan deductions, pension contributions, or employer NI costs.
-For simple basic-rate scenarios the output is close to reality.
-For complex scenarios (near band thresholds, with student loans, with pension implications), use the output as a starting point and adjust for your specific situation.
+The tool performs the gross-up from a target net amount and a combined tax rate you enter.
+It does not automatically model band crossings, income-contingent deductions, pension contributions, or employer-side costs.
+For a single-band scenario the output is close; for cases near a threshold or with extra deductions, it is best read as a starting point and adjusted for the specifics.

 Example Scenario